Liberation theology is a relatively recent movement in Christianity. This topic is about assessing how valid it is as an expression of Christianity.

 Arguably liberation theology is actually a valid way for a Christian to respond to Marx’s critique of religion.
 If Christianity was reformed along liberation theology’s doctrines, it would no longer simply be a tool of capitalist exploitation.
 So, there is no problem with a Christian movement like liberation theology being influenced by Marx despite his anti-religious arguments since his anti-religious arguments do not apply to liberation theology.
 It shows that Marx’s critique of religion was of a particular negative form of religion and is thus not a critique of religion in general.

 However, liberation theology is controversial within Christianity and isn’t accepted by the catholic Church.
-Marx’s critique could still be correct about religion for the most part.
+Marx’s critique could therefore still be correct about Christianity for the most part.

 Guitierrez & Boff on the influence of Marxism

 The foundation of Liberation theology is an attempt to faithfully follow Jesus’ teaching to help the poor and the influence of Marx is merely in detailing the method for efficiently achieving that goal.
-There is nothing unchristian about that kind of influence.
+There is nothing antithetical to Christianity about that kind of influence.
+In fact, it is helping Christians be true to the teachings of Jesus.

 A. F. McGovern claims that liberation theologians are not Marxist because they are not atheists nor even materialists.
 They avoid starting their analysis with class struggle, which is where Marx starts.